Elected ARSA:14 November 1877

 Elected RSA: 10 February 1886

-D.W.
-Stevenson R.S.A. was born at Ratho in 1842.
-He began his artistic life under William Brodie, R.S.A., with whom he remined for eight years.
-At the commencement of that period he entered as a student the Board of Trustees' School of Design, and while there gained the South Kensington National Prize for a statuette reproduction of the Venus of Milo.
-At that time also he was admitted to the Life School of the Royal Scottish Academy.
+David Watson Stevenson was born in Ratho in 1842.
+He began his artistic career under William Brodie RSA and entered as a student at the Board of Trustees’ School of Design.
+Whilst there he gained the South Kensington National Prize for a statuette reproduction of the Venus of Milo.
+At this time, he was also admitted to the Life School of the Royal Scottish Academy.